Kalkberg/Learning/README.md

 plotting.py - Learned how to make and save basic plots to PDF format.

+Plot_Anim.py - Takes a csv of age, lat, and long data and makes an animation with a geographic basemap.

 PTBAxes - obtain P, T, and B axes orientations from strike, dip and rake data.